falguniii-k/WIDS-2024-Netflix-Content-Strategy-Analysis-with-Python/README.md

   * A line graph of average temperature with error bars representing uncertainty. <br/>
   * A separate line graph showing the trend in uncertainty over time. <br/>
   * Insights and explanations on how uncertainty impacts data consistency and analysis. <br/>

+# Week 3
+# Objective
+Explore and preprocess the NYC Airbnb Open Data to uncover insights.
+The assignment focuses on handling missing data, encoding categorical variables, detecting and addressing outliers, and performing time-series analysis on reviews.